thoughtworks-jumpstart/guides/docs/frontend-web-development/react-todo-list.md

 ## Creating a Todo Component

 1. Create a Todo component to host todo logic
-2. find a nice green tick image and put it inside the public folder
+2. find a good looking green tick image and put it inside the public folder

 ```javascript
 import React from "react";